Research Statistics & Evidence Based Practice (Standalone 10 credit module)

 Please contact the module team for further information on: firstname.lastname@example.org.

-- Hold a UK higher education qualification, minimum of a BSc (Hons) or BA (Hons) grade 2:2 or above, from a UK institution with relevant degree awarding powers as detailed by the Department of Education and Skills;
+- AND hold a UK higher education qualification from a UK institution with relevant degree awarding powers as detailed by the Department of Education and Skills;

-- OR Hold a non-UK qualification equivalent to CQFW credit level 6 or above as defined and detailed by the National Recognition Information Centre for the United Kingdom (NARIC);
+- Entry is open to EU and non EU applicants who satisfy the above or hold a non-UK qualification equivalent to CQFW credit level 6 or above as defined and detailed by the National Recognition Information Centre for the United Kingdom (NARIC);

 N.B: All students applying for the course must be in relevant paid employment.